yale-nlp/DocMath-Eval/README.md

 If you use the **DocMath-Eval** benchmark in your work, please kindly cite the paper:

 ```
-@misc{zhao2023docmatheval,
+@misc{zhao2024docmatheval,
-      title={DocMath-Eval: Evaluating Numerical Reasoning Capabilities of LLMs in Understanding Long Documents with Tabular Data},
+      title={DocMath-Eval: Evaluating Math Reasoning Capabilities of LLMs in Understanding Long and Specialized Documents},
-      author={Yilun Zhao and Yitao Long and Hongjun Liu and Linyong Nan and Lyuhao Chen and Ryo Kamoi and Yixin Liu and Xiangru Tang and Rui Zhang and Arman Cohan},
+      author={Yilun Zhao and Yitao Long and Hongjun Liu and Ryo Kamoi and Linyong Nan and Lyuhao Chen and Yixin Liu and Xiangru Tang and Rui Zhang and Arman Cohan},
-      year={2023},
+      year={2024},
       eprint={2311.09805},
       archivePrefix={arXiv},
       primaryClass={cs.CL},